 Then to Bab Ourika.
 We have travelled to quite a few places around the globe and stayed in some interesting hotels but everyone agreed that this is probably the best.
 When we turned up to this tranquil, cool haven we were hot, sweaty and covered in dust but after a day we were totally relaxed.
 We met Amanda and she sorted our trek as Ali and Beth decided against another walk.
 So Matthew and I did a shorter trek as the temperatures were increasing.
 The rest of the time was spent unwinding.

-From Douglas who stayed here in May 2014
+Graham Ayres who stayed here in July 2014.

 We then went to our second location at Bab Ourika and again everyone there was very friendly and professional and the greeting with an offer of fresh lemonade or mint tea was very nice and welcoming.
 The location is fabulous with the lovely garden and we had an upgrade to a pool suite (Room 18 – again!) which was a bonus and a very pleasant surprise.
 Meals were delightful and very good quality and the New Zealand manager, Amanda, was very welcoming and helpful.
 We had a lovely and very knowledgeable guide, Hassan, to lead us on our walk into the immediate foothills and to a local village and were out with him for 5 hours – all very enjoyable although it was getting very hot by then so ‘mad dogs and Englishmen’ came to mind, but we survived!